imran-93/Imran-93/README.md

 ## 🚀 About Me

 Hello!
 I'm Imran, stationed in Vancouver, British Columbia.
-My journey as a Senior Software Engineer has spanned diverse domains—from mobile to SaaS applications.
+My journey as a Senior Software Engineer has spanned diverse domains from mobile to SaaS applications.
 Over the years, I've provided pivotal solutions, captained tech teams, and ushered architectural advances at tech giants like **Brex**, **Shopify**, and **Motorola Solutions**.

 ---